pzaino/zvector/README.md

 - **Data copy support**

-   When we add an element to the vector it gets copied in, so we can safely store elements that we have created as local (aka not using the heap).
-If you instead, need passing values by reference then you can configure a vector to do so.
+   When we add an element to the vector it gets copied, so we can safely store elements that we have created as local (aka not using the heap).
+If you instead, need passing values by reference, then you can configure a vector to do so.

 - **Secure Data Wipe support**